 The third reason supplements are used is for preventative and therapeutic measures.
 Supplements can be used to delay the onset of disease or reduce joint mobility as the dog ages.
 In other cases, supplements can be used to boost the immune system if the dog experiences seasonal allergies.

 The Best Multivitamin for Dogs

-If you and your vet decide that a multivitamin supplement is the right choice for your dog, then you’ll want to find a very high quality product.
+If you and your vet decide that a multivitamin supplement is the right choice for your dog, then you’ll want to find a very high-quality product.
 Like dog food, not all brands are made to the same standards.
-While the FDA does oversee animal supplements, brands only need to meet the bare minimums.
+While the FDA does oversee animal supplements, brands only need to meet the bare minimum.

 There are a few brands we have personally tested and have seen great results with our dogs.

 - Natural Dog Company Multivitamin Supplement – $24.95

 - Front of the Pack The One All-in-One Daily Dog Supplement – $34.37

 If you want to research other brands, PetMD put together some great tips when searching for the best supplements: